st-tech/ppf-contact-solver/README.md

 - 📃 Main paper [[PDF]](https://drive.google.com/file/d/1OrOKJH_im1L4j1cJB18sfvNHEbZVSqjL/view?usp=drive_link)[[Hindsight]](./articles/hindsight.md)
 - 📊 Supplementary PDF [[PDF]](https://drive.google.com/file/d/1ptjFNVufPBV4-vb5UDh1yTgz8-esjaSF/view?usp=drive_link)
 - 🤖 Supplementary scripts [[Directory]](https://drive.google.com/drive/folders/13CO068xLkd6ZSxsqtJQdNadgMrbbfSug?usp=drive_link)
-- 🔍 Singular-value eigen analysis [[Markdown]](./articles/eigensys.md)
+- 🔍 Singular-value eigenanalysis [[Markdown]](./articles/eigensys.md)

 ## ⚡️ Requirements

-- 🔥 A modern NVIDIA GPU (CUDA 11.X compatible).
+- 🔥 A modern NVIDIA GPU (Turing or newer).
-- 🐳 A Docker environment.
+- 🐳 A Docker environment (see [below](#-getting-started)).

 ## 🐍 How To Use
 Our frontend is accessible through a browser using our built-in JupyterLab interface.
 All is set up when you open it for the first time.
 Results can be interactively viewed through the browser and exported as needed.
-This allows you to interact with the simulator on your laptop while the actual simulation runs on a remote server.
+This allows you to interact with the simulator on your laptop while the actual simulation runs on a remote headless server.
 Here's an example of draping five sheets over a sphere with two corners pinned.
 Please look into the [examples](./examples/) directory for more examples.